jgcfyidev/jgcfyi/content/1-Relationship.md

 become so loud that even a state transportation agency can be moved to action.
-The rise of [tactical urbanism](https://www.re-thinkingthefuture.com/architectural-community/a8570-tactical-urbanism-and-how-it-complements-participatory-planning/#:~:text=Tactical%20urbanism%20is%20a%20response%20to%20the%20top%2Ddown%2C%20bureaucratic%20approach%20to%20city%20planning%20that%20has%20often%20left%20citizens%20feeling%20powerless%20and%20disconnected%20from%20the%20planning%20process.%20Tactical%20urbanism%20is%20about%20empowering%20people%20to%20take%20control%20of%20their%20own%20city%20planning.) and other DIY urbanism are further evidence of this impulse.
+The rise of [tactical urbanism](https://www.re-thinkingthefuture.com/architectural-community/a8570-tactical-urbanism-and-how-it-complements-participatory-planning/#:~:text=Tactical%20urbanism%20is%20a%20response%20to%20the%20top%2Ddown%2C%20bureaucratic%20approach%20to%20city%20planning%20that%20has%20often%20left%20citizens%20feeling%20powerless%20and%20disconnected%20from%20the%20planning%20process.%20Tactical%20urbanism%20is%20about%20empowering%20people%20to%20take%20control%20of%20their%20own%20city%20planning.) and other DIY urbanism is further evidence of this impulse.

 Despite positive outcomes from [wake-up call](https://www.newsweek.com/near-death-experiences-transform-person-seconds-scientist-1572878)